-

 |

-electrical point of
+electrical conductor connected to point of zero potential

-zero potential
+electrical point of zero potential

 Translations to be checked